 What is the HSM connection?

-The HSM connection ensures that the server keys can be outsourced to the HSM.
-This ultimately leads to an increased protection because the keys are not directly in the server’s access.
+The HSM connection ensures that the certificates can be outsourced to the HSM.
+This ultimately leads to an increased protection because the certificates are not directly in the server’s access.
 The connection is effected via PKCS # 11.

 In order to be able to connect an HSM, the following conditions have to be met:

 - An executable HSM has to be available.

 - The PKCS # 11 drivers have to be installed on the application server.

 - The Enterprise Plus Edition has to be licensed.

 - The device is set up via the Administrator database on the AdminClient.